spacetelescope/slitlessutils/docs/glossary.rst

 	undispersed position
 	    The position a source would have in the absence of the spectral grating: :math:`(x_0,y_0)`.
 Importantly, this is **not** equivalent to the zeroth-order spectral trace.

+	wide-field slitless spectroscopy
+		The broad term for the use of a transmissive and dispersive optic to provide a complete, unbiased spectroscopic view of a scene.
+This term may also refer to the data product of a single exposure/file taken through one of these optics.
+May also be called WFSS for short.

 	wedge offsets
 		Positional offsets due to the variations in the thickness of the optical elements (see `Sabbi 2012 <https://www.stsci.edu/files/live/sites/www/files/home/hst/instrumentation/wfc3/documentation/instrument-science-reports-isrs/_documents/2012/WFC3-2012-01.pdf>`_).